EMBRYOPSIDA Pirani & Prado

 Chemistry, Morphology, etc. Doyle (2007) noted that the venation of members of this group was poorly differentiated and of low rank.

-CANELLALES Cronquist Main Tree.
+CANELLALES Cronquist - Main Tree.

-Note: Possible apomorphies are in bold.
-However, the actual level at which many of these features, particularly the more cryptic ones, should be assigned is unclear.
-This is partly because many characters show considerable homoplasy, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
-Then there is the not-so-trivial issue of how ancestral states are reconstructed...
+Note: In all node characterizations, boldface denotes a possible apomorphy, (....) denotes a feature the exact status of which in the clade is uncertain, [....] includes explanatory material; other text lists features found pretty much throughout the clade.
+Note that the particular node to which many characters, particularly the more cryptic ones, should be assigned is unclear.
+This is partly because homoplasy is very common, in addition, basic information for all too many characters is very incomplete, frequently coming from taxa well embedded in the clade of interest and so making the position of any putative apomorphy uncertain.
+Then there are the not-so-trivial issues of how character states are delimited and ancestral states are reconstructed (see above).

 Chemistry, Morphology, etc. Drimane-type sequiterpenoids are practically restricted to Canellales; they are quite diverse in Canellaceae but are relatively uncommon in Winteraceae (Bastos et al. 1999).

 For nodal anatomy, see Sugiyama (1979), for general vegetative anatomy, see Metcalfe (1987), and for a comparison of general embryology and seed coat anatomy, see Tobe and Sampson (2000).

 Phylogeny.
 For relationships in the order, see e.g. Massoni et al. (2014).